c-20/in/README.md

 # in

-This is an example of keyboard input using the normal xinput.h routines.
+in.cc identifies the left shift key from keyboard input using the normal xinput.h routines.